-- No cross validation? - Remember, in bootstrapping we sample with replacement, and therefore not all observations are used for each bootstrap sample.
-On average 1/3 of them are not used! - We call them out-of-bag samples (OOB) - We can predict the response for the i-th observation using each of the trees in which that observation was OOB and do this for n observations - Calculate overall OOB MSE or classification error
+- No cross validation? - Remember, in bootstrapping we sample with replacement, and therefore not all observations are used for each bootstrap sample. - We call them out-of-bag samples (OOB) - We can predict the response for the i-th observation using each of the trees in which that observation was OOB and do this for n observations - Calculate overall OOB MSE or classification error